iradab/NavalBattle/README.md

 ## Doxygen

 The very last version of our project (v3.0) is commented and documented according to doxygen.
 For this version one can find a file under the name **doxygenFile**.
-Be sure that doxygen is installed into your machine.
+Be sure that *doxygen* is installed into your machine.
 After that you can type in terminal:
 ```
 	doxygen doxygenFile
 ```
 which will generate two new folders: _html_ and _latex_.
-These all hold useful information about project respectively one in html format and the other in pdf format.
-For example, to show you we kept one of these files index.html.
+These all hold useful information about project respectively the first in html format and the second in pdf format.
+For example, to show you we kept one of these files whose name is **index.html**.
 You can click on it and see what it outputs about our project.

 ## Authors
 * **Xaliq Aghakarimov**  [xaliq2299](https://github.com/xaliq2299)
 * **Irada Bunyatova**    [Holmes-sh](https://github.com/Holmes-sh)